CAS & HARVARD

 Miela Foster

-Miela Foster is a former CAS Fellow and statistician, currently working as an Engineering Project Manager at Apple.
+Miela Foster is a former From Fauna Fellow and statistician, currently working as an Engineering Project Manager at Apple.
 She is originally from Ann Arbor, Michigan and is the founder of Oak Systems, also serving as COO.

 Miela graduated from Harvard in 2021 with her Bachelor’s degree in Statistics; Secondary, in Energy and Environment.
 During her time at Harvard, she was actively engaged at the university, holding positions with the Harvard Project for Asian and International Relations, Association of Black Harvard Women Alums, Harvard Student Agencies, the Harvard Kennedy School, as well as serving as an undergraduate research fellow with Professor John H Shaw’s group.